mitotic/graphterm/docs/start.rst

 account, with no access code.
 The ``--auth_type=multiuser`` option, which requires the server to run with root privileges, is suitable for a multiple user lab setting, providing a choice of either access code HMAC authentication or Google Authentication.
-The ``--nolocal`` option can be used to disable root access via the browser, in this case.
+The ``--auth_type=login`` option, which is permitted only with a *localhost* server or with HTTPS, implements the standard password login.
+The ``--nolocal`` option can be used to disable root access via the browser.
 The HTTPS protocol can be enabled for the public server, using either self-signed or authoritative certificates, to provide additional security.
+(See see :doc:`virtual-setup` for more on authentication options.)

 When working with sensitive information, it would be best to run the server on ``localhost`` (the default) and use SSH port forwarding to